 Her current work seeks to translate findings from model systems into the clinic in inflammatory bowel disease patients.

 Fiona received the Ita Askonas Award from the European Federation of Immunological Societies for her contribution to immunology in Europe and the Louis-Jeantet Prize for Medicine 2012 and a Honorary Lifetime Membership of the British Society of Immunology in 2021.

-She was elected a Fellow of the Royal Society in 2011, EMBO in 2013 and the Academy of Medical Sciences in 2014 and the National Academy of Sciences in 2020.
+She was elected a Fellow of the Royal Society in 2011, EMBO in 2013, the Academy of Medical Sciences in 2014 and the National Academy of Sciences in 2020.

 Fiona joined the Wellcome Trust's Board of Governors in 2018 and was appointed Deputy Chair in 2022.